Book Review: Before I Let You Go

 About The Author:

 Kelly Rimmer is an Australian author.
-With each of her four novels she tackles a different genre and topic.
+With each of her four novels, she tackles a different genre and topic.

 Her fourth novel focuses on a woman who was adopted as a child.
 As she approaches the birth of her own child, she grapples with what it must have been like for her birth mother to give her up for adoption.
 She becomes obsessed with finding the woman who let her go.

 Kelly Rimmer works in IT and writes in her spare time.
-She is a passionate reader and can usually be found devouring a a book or working on her next novel.
+She is a passionate reader and can usually be found devouring a book or working on her next novel.
 Kelly lives with her husband and two children in rural Australia.

 Sounds good, Brenda.
 Thanks for the review.